 Killarney Town Centre:

 Killarney sits at the junction of New Street, High Street and Main Street.
 Footpaths are wide here and it’s a nice place to wander, listen to the buskers and soak in the atmosphere of the town.
-Directly behind the junction are the remains of the old town hall (now home to some small business) and some smaller old lanes with quaint old buildings.
+Directly behind the junction are the remains of the old town hall (now home to some small businesses) and some smaller old lanes with quaint old buildings.
 Stroll down these lanes to get a feel for the old town.

 Killarney and the Ice Age: